Dynamic Regret of Strongly Adaptive Methods: Introduction

 \section{Introduction}

-Online convex optimization is a powerful paradigm for sequential decision making \citep{Online:suvery}.
+Online convex optimization is a powerful paradigm for sequential decision making \citep{zinkevich-2003-online}.
 It can be viewed as a game between a learner and an adversary: In the $t$-th round, the learner selects a decision $\w_t \in \Omega$, simultaneously the adversary chooses a function $f_t(\cdot): \Omega \mapsto \R$, and then the learner suffers an instantaneous loss $f_t(\w_t)$.
-This study focuses on the full-information setting \citep{bianchi-2006-prediction}, where the function $f_t(\cdot)$ is revealed to the leaner at the end of each round.
-The goal of the learner is to minimize the cumulative loss over $T$ periods.
+This study focuses on the full-information setting, where the learner can query the value and gradient of $f_t$ \citep{bianchi-2006-prediction}.
+The goal of the learner is to minimize the cumulative loss over $T$ periods .
 The standard performance measure is \emph{regret}, which is the difference between the loss incurred by the learner and that of the best fixed decision in hindsight, i.e.,

 The above regret is typically referred to as \emph{static} regret in the sense that the comparator is time-invariant.
 The rationale behind this evaluation metric is that one of the decision in $\Omega$ is reasonably good over the $T$ rounds.
 However, when the underlying distribution of loss functions changes, the static regret may be too optimistic and fails to capture the hardness of the problem.